CLEAR Coaching Model: explanation, questions and template

 - Often candidates and employees are leading the coaching sessions by focussing on the future in each phase.
 Despite the flexibility of the model, it is still important that the basic elements of self reflection, consideration and evaluation are included.

-A toolshero CLEAR coaching model template is available to download via the link below.
+A toolshero CLEAR coaching model template with questions is available to download via the link below.
 This way you can start working on your own coaching sessions and individual development.

 Now it’s your turn